nicsxr/url_shortener/readme.md

  - urlVisits - Array of ids' of urlHistory objects that are connected to this alias.

 ## URL History and tracking
 All the tracking is done in seperate DB collections called 'urlHistory'.
-It stores relation between user's IP and websites Alias.
+It stores relations between user's IP and websites Alias.
 It has 5 fields:

  - ip - IP of a user